Country of origin: India

 Headquarters: Teaneck, New Jersey

-Francisco D’Souza studied in seven schools around the world in places such as Panama, Zaire, New Delhi, New York, Trinidad, Hong Kong and Pittsburgh.
+Francisco D’Souza studied in seven schools around the world in Panama, Zaire, New Delhi, New York, Trinidad, Hong Kong and Pittsburgh.

 In just 20 years, he grew Cognizant from fewer than 200 employees and one client to nearly 1,200 active clients and more than $12 billion in revenues.

 The son of an Indian Foreign Service Officer, D’Souza has traveled across the world.
 Early in his life, he spent a lot of time in Africa where his father served several stints in places like Kenya, Ethiopia and Zaire.
 He then followed his father to New York City, Trinidad, Hong Kong and Panama.

 “My parents took a couple of key decisions early on in their lives.
 One was to take their kids (me and my three sisters) to wherever they traveled and to not leave us in a boarding school in India,” says D’Souza.
 “Second was to put us in the local schools wherever we traveled and not in international schools that diplomats normally prefer.
 It was imperative for us to pick up the local language and culture there, which was a big challenge.“

 At age 18, D’Souza moved to Hong Kong to pursue undergraduate studies while gaining work experience.
 “I needed work and educational grounding before I applied to the American B-schools,” he adds.
 “So I taught myself programming, accepted contract work and later joined Indian Overseas Bank’s Hong Kong branch in the clerical grade.”

 D’Souza came to the United States to earn an MBA from Carnegie Mellon University in 1990.
 There, he was recruited by Dun & Bradstreet.
 He spent two years with the company in the U.S. and Germany before heading to India to create a technology arm for Dun & Bradstreet from scratch.
 This division provided information technology services to clients around the globe.